Josh Kerr: 2024: World best, world indoor champion, Olympic 1500m silver

 On 6 August, in the Olympic men's 1500 metre final, Kerr unexpectedly finished second to Cole Hocker of the United States in a sprint finish.
 Kerr nearly got caught at the finish line by American Yared Nuguse who finished third, while Jakob Ingebrigtsen uncharacteristically finished fourth and had led for nearly the entire race at a fast pace.
 In the final stretch, Ingebrigtsen was initially leading, and was passed by Kerr, while behind the two was Hocker.
-However, when he had room, Hocker passed Ingebrigtsen & Kerr using his notorious kick to win the race in a new Olympic record and North American area record of 3:27.65.
+However, when he had room, Hocker passed Ingebrigtsen and Kerr to win the race in a new Olympic record and North American area record of 3:27.65.
 Kerr's time to secure the silver medal was a new personal best and new British national record of 3:27.79, breaking Mo Farah's previous British record of 3:28.81 by over a second.
 Nuguse was one hundredth of a second behind Kerr in a new personal best of 3:27.80, while Ingebrigtsen finished in 3:28.24.

 On 8 September, Kerr won the Fifth Avenue Mile in New York City, running a new course record of 3:44.3.
 This eclipsed Sydney Maree's previous record of 3:47.52 by more than three seconds, which had stood for 43 years, since the inaugural edition of the race in 1981.
 Kerr had previously won the race in 2023 as well, in a time of 3:47.9.

 In October, Kerr was named Scottish Athletics' athlete of the year.

-2025
+2025: British 5000 m champion

+Kerr en route to winning gold in the 5000 m at the 2025 UK Championships.

 In February, Kerr intended to compete in the Wanamaker Mile at the Millrose Games, but dropped out due to illness.
 In April, he finished seventh overall in the Short Distance event group at the 2025 Kingston Slam.
 In May, at the 2025 Miami Slam, with 16 points earned, Kerr was crowned Slam Champion of the Short Distance event group, having won the 1500 metres, and having finished fifth in the 800 metres, in a new personal best of 1:45.01.

 In July, Kerr finished second to Phanuel Koech in the 1500 metres at the London Athletics Meet.
 In August, he became the British 5000 metres champion after winning the title at the 2025 UK Athletics Championships.

 In September, at the 2025 World Athletics Championships, Kerr sustained a right calf injury in the final of the 1500 metres.